lrfinotti/cybr201_book/17-Elliptic_Curves.md

 :::{note}

-As we shall see later, sometimes elliptic curves are given by equations a little more complex than [](#eq-basic-weq).
+As we shall see later, sometimes elliptic curves are given by equations a little more complex than {prf:ref}`eq-basic-weq`.
 :::